Partial Payments

 Purchase and Download

-Step 1: Go to our J2Commerce website -> Apps
+Step 1: Go to the J2Commerce website -> Apps

-Step 2: Locate the Partial Payment App -> click View Details -> Add to cart -> Checkout.
+Step 2: Locate Partial Payments -> click View Details -> Add to Cart -> Checkout

-Step 3: Go to My Downloads under your profile button at the top right corner and search for the app.
-Click Available Versions -> View Files -> Download Now
+Step 3: Go to your My Downloads section under your profile button at the top right corner and search for the app.
+Click Available Versions -> View Files -> Download Now to save the ZIP file to your computer.

 Install the App

-Upload the app_partialpayment.zip file or use the Install from URL option.
+Upload the plugin app_partialpayment.zip file or use the Install from URL option.

 Enable the App